thesoul214/typescript-cheatsheet/README.md

 As mentioned above at the introduction of this section, and to emphasize what the React team has to say about `useRef`, we can use this hook to set mutable values that will persist until the component is unmounted.

-Instead of providing a generic and simple example about using `useRef` to set a reference to a DOM node that you could find anywhere, let's look at relatively advanced yet simple applications of `useRef`, by using the previously referenced [hero-slider component](https://github.com/rmolinamir/hero-slider/blob/master/src/Slider/HeroSlider.tsx) in the `useMemo` section as a guide.
+Instead of providing a generic and simple example about using `useRef` to set a reference to a DOM node that you could find anywhere, let"s look at relatively advanced yet simple applications of `useRef`, by using the previously referenced [hero-slider component](https://github.com/rmolinamir/hero-slider/blob/master/src/Slider/HeroSlider.tsx) in the `useMemo` section as a guide.

 In the `hero-slider` component, a couple features are available that use `useRef` to their advantage: